DC Field Program

 The DC Field user program is complemented by the Magnet Labs Condensed Matter Group, faculty at Florida State University whose individual research often enhances the DC Field Program through development of new techniques and instruments.
 Several members of the Condensed Matter Group directly support the user program and are frequent collaborators with external users.

-For more information, contact Interim DC Program Director Tim Murphy.
+For more information, contact DC Field Facility Director Tim Murphy.